Substantial Gainful Activity

 Each year the amount of SGA rises for a cost of living increase.

-So, if your monthly income is above the SGA amount, then you are participating in substantial gainful activity and will be denied disability benefits.
+So, if your monthly income is above the SGA amount, then according to SSA you are participating in substantial gainful activity and will be denied disability benefits.
 If your monthly income is below the SGA amount then you are not participating in substantial gainful activity, and will proceed to the Social Security Administration's next step in determining disability.